TheGitterr/Annoy-Kay-H/README.md

 At this point, you should be done!
 To run the bot, go to the main folder of the project, click on the path on the top, and type in "cmd".
 Then run the following command:
 'node index.js'
 You will know its working if it continuously shows pinging in the console log.
+That's it!
+If the bot isn't working, then sadly Kay-H has likely blocked it.
+You may need to do this guide again, sans the installation of node.
+Again, strength in numbers.
+Issues can be directed to SteakIsFake#7231.